The nutrition toolbox to generate in silico diets

 {'lipid' } 71.282 80.384 9.1024

-To give the diets an addtional layer of realism, we can add on the money food items costs.
+To give the diets an addtional layer of realism, we can add on the price.
 This can be done through the options variable:

-options.addPrice: a nx3 cell array with the first column the food item ID, the second column the name of the database, and in the third column the price (any currency) associated with that food item.
+options.addPrice: a nx3 cell array with the first column the database equivalent ID, the second column the name of the database, and in the third column the price (any currency) associated with that database equivalent.
 This allows for optimising the cost of a diet, but only if sufficient information is available.

-Important is that you remove all other food items that you do not have price information for.
+Important is that you remove all other database equivalents that you do not have price information for.
 Otherwise the algorithm will include those items as they "do not cost anything".
 Note that this will be a time-intensive option as you will have to link price to the various database items of interest.

 1. U.S. Department of Agriculture, Agricultural Research Service, Beltsville Human Nutrition Research Center.
 FoodData Central.
 Available from https://fdc.nal.usda.gov/.